-Important COVID-19-Related Changes that Extend Benefit Deadlines
+Important COVID-19-Related Updates

-On May 4, 2020, the U.S. Department of Labor and the Treasury issued guidance that temporarily extends the deadlines in place for certain benefit changes and processes associated with election notification, payment and claims/appeals.
-To protect individuals from losing benefits, the agencies are adjusting the deadlines that may be missed during the "Outbreak Period," which is defined as the period beginning March 1, 2020 and ending 60 days after the end of the National Emergency, which has yet to be announced.
+On May 4, 2020, the U.S. Departments of Labor and the Treasury (the Agencies) issue guidance that temporarily extends the deadlines in place for certain benefit changes and processes associated with election, notification, payment and claims/appeals in connection with the Coronavirus disease of 2019, which was deemed a national emergency on March 1, 2020 (the National Emergency).
+To protect individuals from losing benefit, the Agencies extended deadlines that might have been missed during the National Emergency.
+The temporary extension of the deadlines was initially set to expire 60 days after the end of the National Emergency.
+The Agencies have revised their guidance to provide that your extended deadline will end on the earlier of one year from your original deadline or your original time limit after the end of the National Emergency as described above (Agencies' deadline).

-- Notification Deadline Extension: If you have a COBRA-qualifying event and your initial or secondary qualifying event deadline falls within the Outbreak Period and you are required to provide notice related to the qualifying event, you may have up to an additional 60 days after the end of the Outbreak Period to notify the Plan. - Enrollment Deadline Extension: If you become eligible for COBRA, you have a 60-day initial enrollment period.
-If your enrollment deadline falls within the defined Outbreak Period, you may have up to an additional 60 days after the end of the Outbreak Period to enroll in COBRA.
+- Notification Deadline Extension: If you have a COBRA-qualifying event and your initial or secondary qualifying event deadline falls within the National Emergency and you are required to provide notice related to the qualifying event, you have up to the Agencies' deadline noted above to notify the Plan. - Enrollment Deadline Extension: If you become eligible for COBRA, you have a 60-day initial enrollment period.
+If your enrollment deadline falls within the National Emergency, you have up to the Agencies' deadline noted above to enroll in COBRA.